MarilizaC/icons/Run Subutai PeerOS with Vagrant.md

 default: Console URL: https://172.16.1.121:8443
 default: Default u/p: 'admin' / 'secret'
 ```
 Once logged in, you can go ahead and register your peer at the Subutai Bazaar.
+For more information, see [How to Use the Subutai Console](https://docs.subutai.io/Products/PeerOS/05_How_to_use_the_Subutai_Console.html).